Askannz/optimus-manager/README.md

 * The default `gdm` package from the Archlinux and Manjaro repositories is not compatible with optimus-manager, so you must replace it with this patched version : [gdm-prime](https://aur.archlinux.org/packages/gdm-prime/) (also replaces `libgdm`).
 The patch was written by Canonical for Ubuntu and simply adds two script entry points specifically for Prime switching.
 The package is otherwise identical to the official one.

-* Gnome defaults to Wayland sessions by default, which are incompatible with optimus-manager.
+* Gnome launches Wayland sessions by default, which are incompatible with optimus-manager.
 To force Xorg sessions, You need to edit the file `/etc/gdm/custom.conf` and remove the `#` before the line `#WaylandEnable=false`.

 Another quirk of GDM is that the X server may not automatically restart after a GPU switch.
 If you see an empty black screen or a black screen with a blinking cursor, try switching back to an empty TTY (with Ctrl+Alt+F5 for instance), then back to TTY1 with Ctrl+Alt+F1.
 See [this FAQ question](https://github.com/Askannz/optimus-manager/wiki/FAQ,-common-issues,-troubleshooting#after-trying-to-switch-gpus-i-am-stuck-with-a-black-screen-or-a-black-screen-with-a-blinking-cursor-or-a-tty-login-screen).